 Sébastien Thomas Bagnoud

-Sébastien Bagnoud holds a pre-professional certificate in wind ensemble conducting at the Conservatoire de Fribourg, a Bachelor of Music and a Master in conducting orchestra from the Haute École de Musique de Lausanne (HEMU), and a professional diploma DAS in orchestra conducting, at the Haute École de Musique de Berne (HKB).
-Since autumn 2015, he pursued a second Master in orchestra and opera conducting at the Music Academy in Prague (HAMU).
-He recently won the Yuri Simonov Prize in the final of the International Conducting Competition, in Radom, Poland.
+Sébastien Bagnoud holds a pre-professional certificate in wind ensemble conducting at the Conservatoire de Fribourg, a Bachelor of Music and a Master in conducting orchestra from the Haute École de Musique of Lausanne (HEMU), also a professional dpiloma DAS in orchestra conducting at the Haute École de Musique of Berne (HKB), and he just finished a second Master in orchestra and opera conducting at the Music Academy in Prague (HAMU).
+He recently won the Yuri Simonov Prize in the final of the International Conducting Competition Audite, in Radom, Poland.